facebookresearch/faiss/INSTALL.md

 Steps 2 and 3 depend on 1, but they are otherwise independent.

 Alternatively, all 3 steps above can be run by building a Docker image (see section "Docker instructions" below).

+Alternatively, steps 1 and 3 can be built via the cmake scripts (see below).

+It is also possible to build a pure C interface.
+This optional process is described separately (please see the [C interface installation file](c_api/INSTALL.md))

 General compilation instructions
 ================================